Welcome

 • Define necessity as a defense to intentional torts involving property.

-• Distinguish between public necessity (complete defense) and private necessity (qualified defense).
+• Distinguish between public necessity (complete defense) and private necessity (qualified or partial defense).

-• Identify when necessity excuses liability for trespass or conversion.
+• Identify when necessity excuses liability for trespass to land, trespass to chattels, or conversion.

-• Recognize when compensation for property damage is required.
+• Recognize when compensation for property damage is still required despite the defense.

 • Apply necessity principles to fact patterns involving emergencies or threats to persons or property.